MCNAMARAC 150 (office), 624-5770

 rstuewer @ physics.umn.edu

-Fellow, American Council of Learned Societies; Fellow, American Association for the Advancement of Science; Fellow, American Physical Society; Distinguished Service Citation, American Association of Physics Teachers (1990); George Taylor Distinguished Service Award, University of Minnesota (1990); Sigma Xi Distinguished Lecturer (1997-99); APS Centennial Speaker (1998-99); APS-AIP Abraham Pais Prize for History of Physics (2013); Founder, Program in History of Science and Technology, University of Minnesota; Associate Professor, Boston University (1971-72); Honorary Research Associate, Harvard University (1974-75); Volkswagen Foundation Visiting Professor, Deutsches Museum, Munich (1981-82); Austrian Ministry Visiting Professor, Universities of Vienna and Graz (1989); Pieter Zeeman Visiting Professor, University of Amsterdam (1998); Secretary and Editor of Newsletter, History of Science Society (1972-78); Member, U.S. National Committee for the International Union of the History and Philosophy of Science (1974-80); Member, American Studies Association Council (1976-79); Member and Chair, AIP Advisory Committee on History of Physics (1978-93); Member, Bakken Library and Museum Board of Directors (1980-present); Chair, APS Division and Forum on the History of Physics (1986-88, 1998-99); Chair, AAAS Section on History and Philosophy of Science (1993-94); Chair, Commission on History of Modern Physics, International Union of the History and Philosophy of Science (1993-94); President, Minnesota Chapter of Sigma Xi (1995-96); Chair, Seven Pines Symposium Advisory Board (1995-2007); Member, Vienna International Summer University Program Committee (1999-present); FHP Councilor, American Physical Society (2006-09); Member, Science, Technology, and Human Values Editorial Board (1977-87); Editor, American Journal of Physics Resource Letters (1978-present); Member, Archive for History of Exact Sciences Editorial Board (1989-present); Co-Founder and Co-Editor, Physics in Perspective (1997-2013).
+Fellow, American Council of Learned Societies; Fellow, American Association for the Advancement of Science; Fellow, American Physical Society; Fellow, American Association of Physics Teachers; Distinguished Service Citation, American Association of Physics Teachers (1990); George Taylor Distinguished Service Award, University of Minnesota (1990); Sigma Xi Distinguished Lecturer (1997-99); APS Centennial Speaker (1998-99); APS-AIP Abraham Pais Prize for History of Physics (2013); Distinguished Alumni Award Department of Physics University of Wisconsin-Madison (2014); American Association of Physics Teachers Homer L. Dodge Distinguished Service Citation (2016); Founder, Program in History of Science and Technology, University of Minnesota; Associate Professor, Boston University (1971-72); Honorary Research Associate, Harvard University (1974-75); Volkswagen Foundation Visiting Professor, Deutsches Museum, Munich (1981-82); Austrian Ministry Visiting Professor, Universities of Vienna and Graz (1989); Pieter Zeeman Visiting Professor, University of Amsterdam (1998); Secretary and Editor of Newsletter, History of Science Society (1972-78); Member, U.S. National Committee for the International Union of the History and Philosophy of Science (1974-80); Member, American Studies Association Council (1976-79); Member and Chair, AIP Advisory Committee on History of Physics (1978-93); Member, Bakken Library and Museum Board of Directors (1980-2014); Chair, APS Division and Forum on the History of Physics (1986-88, 1998-99); Chair, AAAS Section on History and Philosophy of Science (1993-94); Chair, Commission on History of Modern Physics, International Union of the History and Philosophy of Science (1993-94); President, Minnesota Chapter of Sigma Xi (1995-96); Chair, Seven Pines Symposium Advisory Board (1995-2007); Member, Vienna International Summer University Program Committee (1999-present); FHP Councilor, American Physical Society (2006-09); Member, Science, Technology, and Human Values Editorial Board (1977-87); Editor, American Journal of Physics Resource Letters (1978-present); Member, Archive for History of Exact Sciences Editorial Board (1989-present); Co-Founder and Co-Editor, Physics in Perspective (1997-2013).

 History of quantum and nuclear physics prior to the Second World War within their institutional, social, and political contexts, and the role of history of physics in physics teaching.